-- 293. Consequently, the Commission considers that any price discrimination against the wool for domestic use would only apply to the wool scoured on behalf of Godfrey Hirst.
+- 311. Consequently, the Commission considers that any price discrimination against the wool for domestic use would only apply to the wool scoured on behalf of Godfrey Hirst.
 This constitutes around [] tonnes per year.
-184 - 294.
-The Commission considers that the price charged for wool scoured for Godfrey Hirst could exceed that charged to wool destined for export.
-Based on discussions with Godfrey Hirst and merchants, the Commission considers that Godfrey Hirst could face a price increase of as much as 25% over current levels.
+199 - 312.
+The Commission considers that the price charged for wool scoured for Godfrey Hirst could exceed that charged to wool destined for export, although it may not.
+Based on discussions with Godfrey Hirst and merchants, the Commission considers that Godfrey Hirst could face a price increase of between 5% and 25% over current levels.